NEWAGE-Labs/nal.docs/docs/QSM.md

 Records of request, tender and contract review, including significant changes, are maintained.
 Records of pertinent discussions with a customer relating to the customer’s requirements or the work during the period of execution of the contract are also maintained.

-For review of routine and other simple tasks, the date and the identification (e.g., initials) of the person in the laboratory responsible for carrying out the contracted work are considered adequate.
+For review of routine and other simple tasks, the date and the identification (e.g., initials, electronic signature, or photo) of the person in the laboratory responsible for carrying out the contracted work are considered adequate.
 For repetitive routine tasks, the review need be made only at the initial inquiry stage or on grant of the contract for on-going routine work performed under a general agreement with the customer, provided that the customer’s requirements remain unchanged.
 For new, complex or advanced testing tasks, a more comprehensive record is maintained.

 ### 7.2 Selection, Verification, and Validation of Methods ###